Everything You Need to Know About an Internal Penetration Test

 What is an Internal Penetration Test?

 So first and foremost, it’s important to understand what an internal penetration test is and what types of questions it can help your organization answer.
 At a high level, this test starts from within your network, with the attack team plugging in a laptop to test from but they are not provided any credentials.
 From this position, their goal is to emulate a malicious insider, an adversary that has plugged a malicious device into the network, or an external adversary that has gained an initial foothold on the network.
-We’ve covered the definition and basics of an internal penetration test in another blog here, so check that out.
+We’ve covered the definition and basics of an internal penetration test in another blog here, and how to decide between an external and internal penetration test, so check those out.
 But the primary questions answered by this type of assessment are:

 - Can an attacker move laterally to other sensitive systems?